 Article Analysis

-the research begins with a background discussion on computer networks and vulnerabilities.
+The article begins with a background discussion on computer networks and vulnerabilities.
 Within this discussion, two statements stood out.
 The first one was that computer networks are by their very nature vulnerable to attack.
 The second statement that stood out was that the timeline for vulnerability starts as soon as a developer releases the product.
 If that product contains a vulnerability, the computer security professional may find it and exploit it (Emery, 2017).

 I agreed with both statements.
 I feel that there is a perception in the public consciousness that computer networks can be completely secured.
 If a vulnerability is exploited, then it is the fault of the security technicians.
 After investigation, it may be the case that the security technicians did not do everything they needed to protect the sensitive material.
 However, the exploit often happens because of an unknown vulnerability or vector.